Strengthening Sustainability Programs and Curricula at the Undergraduate and Graduate Levels

 The Network for Emerging Leaders in Sustainability (NELS) is an organization for early-career professionals who are interested in building bridges with peers in DC-area agencies and organizations.
 The Network includes leaders with diverse backgrounds and expertise, from natural resource management to energy policy to public health.
 NELS members share a common interest in taking a multidisciplinary approach to sustainability challenges -considering the economic, environmental, social, and cultural dimensions of these problems.
 Through NELS, these emerging leaders will foster relationships that enable them to more effectively bring about a sustainable future.

-Regional Approaches to Urban Sustainability: Challenges and Opportunities
+Pathways to Urban Sustainability: Challenges and Opportunities

 Japan-U.S. Workshop on Sustainable Energy Futures